Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Acknowledgments

 \cite{petrov2022} argues that the alerts produced by the LVC during O3 are better modeled by dropping the two detector coincident detection requirement and using a minimum SNR for BNS events of $> 8$.
 These criteria would have the effect of increasing the number of low SN, and therefore large sky area, events in our simulations.
 Figure~\ref{fig:gw_sims} shows median luminosity distance of $\sim150$ Mpc and sky area of $\sim20$ sq-degrees, whereas \cite{petrov2022} find $352\pm10$ Mpc and $1820^{+190}_{-170}$ sq-degrees, a difference from previous work that they attribute to the changing of the SNR requirements.
 There are 249 from the total of 860 events that have 90\% sky area $> 300$ sq-degrees.
 To change our sample to have a median sky area of $\sim350$ sq-degrees we would need an additional $\approx360$ events, all of which would need $90\%$ sky area $>350 $ sq-degrees.
-Later we will be placing a sky area limit of $<300$ sq-degrees, so we chose not to consider these additional high-sky-area events here.
+In our strategy definitions and proposed decision-making process to trigger limited Target-of-Opportunity resources, we choose a sky area limit of $<300$ sq-degrees, so we chose not to consider these additional high-sky-area events here.
+We do not make any other selections in the events.